mtredeye/klipperEnder5s1/README.md

 ****BEFORE YOU DO ANY MOVEMENT ON THE PRINTER****

+I added comments in printer.cfg for lines to verify/adjust for your printer

+I commented out [skew_correction] and the commands in the start, end, and cancel macros, dont enable until you do the calibration, I also commented out most of [Set_material], this changes all of your calibrations based on the material type set in the slicer...I have not got that far and only have printed on one material type.

 You will want to set your bltouch x-offset and y-offset in the printer.cfg under [bltouch] mine were very different from the ones in the original printer.cfg

 I aslo changed the samples from 1 to 2 after reading about errors when doing just 1 probe